44r0n/skeleton-styled/README.md

 1. `git clone https://github.com/44r0n/skeleton-styled.git`
 2. `npm i`
-3. `npm run gulp build` for a single build, or `npm run gulp` for auto-rerun when a file changes.
+3. `npm run gulp build` for a single build, or `npm run gulp` for auto-build when a file changes.

 ## Documentation